blakeberg/parking-dapp/README.md

 > You will get notifications for added places and slots if you have it registered before.

 #### Reservation and Payment
 A reservation can be applied on slots and save the address of parker and a blocknumber until the reservation is valid.
+You can also extend an existing and active reservation and pay only the difference.

+> Notice that place owners and contract controller cannot make reservations so create a seperate account for a parker to make reservations.

 1. To calculate estimated costs for a 15 blocks reservation at place type `parkingplaces.calculateEstimatedCosts(eth.blockNumber, eth.blockNumber + 15)`

-2. To reserve a slot for 15 blocks at place `eth.accounts[0]` type `parkingplaces.reserveSlot(eth.accounts[0], eth.blockNumber+15, {from:eth.accounts[0], gas: 300000, value: web3.toWei(500, "finney")});`
+2. To reserve a slot for 15 blocks at place `eth.accounts[0]` type `parkingplaces.reserveSlot(eth.accounts[0], eth.blockNumber+15, {from:<parker account>, gas: 300000, value: web3.toWei(500, "finney")});`

-	> If there are no slots free or a insufficent value is given a throw will cause a rollback.
+	> A rollback occurs if there are no slots free, place not exists or a insufficent value is given.

-3. Get notifications from events like
+3. Get two notifications from events (one for reservation and one for transaction)

-    	[1]
-		Reservation for place at 0x3bee2a555de376981f9feb88b506062043c6a287 reserved from parker at 0x0212a53b6224ea371dd4201a8123a73edc4893de until block number 730416
-		[2]
-		Payment to 0x3bee2a555de376981f9feb88b506062043c6a287 with 130000000000000000 wei
-		[3]
-		Payment to 0x0212a53b6224ea371dd4201a8123a73edc4893de with 370000000000000000 wei

-	> [1] is your Reservation to block calculated from mining block (730403) so effective you reserved 13 blocks cause your eth.blockNumber was two blocks before.
-	> [2] is your payment of 130 finney.
-	> [3] is your payback of 370 finney.

 4. Show free slot count for place and current block type `parkingplaces.getFreeSlotCount(eth.accounts[0], eth.blockNumber)`
 5. Show free slot count for place 15 blocks in futura type `parkingplaces.getFreeSlotCount(eth.accounts[0], eth.blockNumber - 15)` gets all slots cause the added reservation is not valid at futura block.
-6. Validate parkers reservation type `parkingplaces.getReservedBlock(eth.accounts[0], eth.accounts[0]) - eth.blockNumber;`
+6. Validate parkers reservation type `parkingplaces.getReservedBlock(eth.accounts[0], <parker account>)[0] - eth.blockNumber;`
 	* if the value is equals or greater than 0 the reservation is valid
 	* if the value is equals eth.blockNumber but negativ the place or parker not exists
 	* otherwise the reservation is in past